Presented by Redmond Rotary

 Parking:

-Packet pickup will be held from 4 to 6 p.m. on Friday, January 26, at Willows Run Golf Complex.
-Willows Run is also holding a special no-host Happy Hour for us during those hours, so we hope you'll join us!
+Packet pickup will be held from 3 to 6 p.m. on Friday, January 24, 2025, at Postdoc Brewing Company, 17625 NE 65th St #100, Redmond, WA 98052.
 In terms of the ride, it’s always more convenient to pick up your packet the day before, if possible.
-Then, in the morning, you’ll park your car, ride your bike to Willows, and be all ready to go!
-If it’s not convenient to pick up your packet the day before, be at Willows in the tent starting at 7:30 a.m. on ride day to pick up your packet with your rider number.
+Then, in the morning, you’ll park your car, ride your bike to the Senior and Community Center, and be all ready to go!
+If it’s not convenient to pick up your packet the day before, be at the Senior and Community Center starting at 7:30 a.m. on ride day to pick up your packet with your rider number.
 It’s possible to pick up your swag bag after the ride—all you’ll really need from the packet is your ride number.

 Bike Parking:

-This year, we have bike racks available for parking for MOST of the bikes that will be entered in the ride.
-Riders should bring their own locks, however.
-There will be some volunteers available to keep an eye on the bikes parked there, however, ride organizers will not be responsible for bikes before or after the ride.
+This year again, we have bike racks available for the bikes that will be entered in the ride.
+After parking in the four-story parking garage, ride your bike to the surface lot at the Senior and Community Center.
+There will be some volunteers available to keep an eye on the bikes parked there, however riders should bring their own locks.
+Ride organizers will not be responsible for bikes before or after the ride.

 What’s Available on the Ride Course:

 Water is available at Redmond Ridge, Farrel-McWhirter Park, and Sammamish River SAG stops along the route.
 At the Little Bit stop in Farrel-McWhirter Park, traditional hot potatoes and hot chocolate are also available.
-There might be additional snacks along the way, but if you’re going to need more fuel, better carry your own snacks.
+If you’re going to need more fuel, better carry your own snacks.

 Volunteering on the Day of the Event:

 This event takes a lot of volunteer support.
 Even if you're not riding, volunteering to help before and after the ride is important.
-Signups for volunteers will open on January 1, 2024.
+Volunteer sign-ups will be available as we get closer to the ride.

 Timing of the Ride:

-The ride starts promptly at 9 a.m. from Willows Run Golf Complex.
-You can find the starting line on the path between Willows Road and the golf complex.
+The ride starts promptly at 9 a.m. from the Senior and Community Center.
+The starting line will be marked, and announcements will be made.
 You may start the ride before 9 a.m., but there will be no guarantee that the SAG stops will be ready for you, particularly Heart Attack Hill and the stop at Redmond Ridge.
-If you take longer than four hours on the course, you may find that SAG stops have wrapped up for the day and most everyone will have left Willows Run Golf Complex.
-Lunch will be ready at 12 noon.
-Prizes will be awarded between 1:00 and 1:30 p.m.
+If you take longer than five hours on the course, you may find that SAG stops have wrapped up for the day and most everyone will have left the Senior and Community Center.
+Lunch with Ivar's and participating food trucks will be ready at 11:30 and will stop serving at 1:30 p.m.
+Prizes will be awarded between 12:30 and 1:00 p.m.
 At 2:00 p.m., volunteers will be cleaning up and heading home.

 The After Party:

 After you’re finished riding, your registration fee entitles you to one free beer or soft drink (more beer is available for purchase) and hot food.
+For 2025, we have clam chowder from Ivar's and are also working to book food trucks.
 Stick around for the results of the best poker hands and, even if you didn’t have a good hand, you’ll be eligible for drawings of wonderful gifts and prizes.
+There is a silent auction available, too, with some great items.
+Bring your favorite form of payment.

 History of the Ride: